DennisPierins/pokedex/README.md

 # pokedex

 pokedex is a small web application that loads data from an external API and enables the viewing of data points in detail.
+The user can click on any pokemon to view the details of the pokemon.
+Limited to the original 150 pokemon.

 ## Screenshot